mibur1/psy111/book/statistics/3_Logistic_Reg/2_Model_evaluation.md

 $$F_1 = 2 \cdot \frac{\text{Precision} \cdot \text{Recall}}{\text{Precision} + \text{Recall}}$$

-- *For class 0, it is 0.75 and for class 1, it is 0.79.
-This suggests the model is sligthly more effective at correctly predicting class 1.*
+- *For class 0 it is 0.75, and for class 1 it is 0.79.
+This suggests the model is slightly more effective at correctly predicting class 1.*

-**Support**: actual occurence of each class in the dataset
+**Support**: the actual number of observations of each class in the dataset

 **Accuracy**: The overall proportion of correctly predicted observations.

 $$\text{Accuracy} = \frac{TP + TN}{\text{Total number of observations}}$$
-- *model correctly predicts the outcome 77% of the time, which is fairly good*
+- *The model correctly predicts the outcome 77% of the time, which is fairly good.*

 ## Multiple Logistic Regression